 HPV Compliance Framework

 An overarching HPV Compliance Framework (the framework) has been implemented to assist health services in achieving compliance with these requirements.
-The current HPPs which were gazetted on 25 May 2017 are mandatory for Schedule 1 and 5 health services and underpin the framework.
+The current HPPs which were gazetted on 25 May 2017 are mandatory for Schedule 1 and 5 and underpin the framework.

 The framework is based on the principle that health services are in the first instance accountable for compliance and for maintaining probity in their purchasing, tendering and contracting activities.
-It's multi-faceted approach comprises: compliance reporting and monitoring, education, support and prevention activities.
+It’s multi-faceted approach comprises: compliance reporting and monitoring, education, support & prevention activities.

-The compliance obligations of non-mandated organisations with access to HPV collective agreements are different to those of health services mandated under Schedule 1 and 5 of the Act.
+The compliance obligations of non-mandated organisations with access to HPV Collective Agreements are different to those of health services mandated under Schedule 1 and 5 of the Act.
 For more information, refer to Non-Mandated Compliance.